bitsofcotton/consistency-boots/README.md

 # consistency-boots
 Test op codes and returns it's ok or not.

+# XXX WARNING XXX:
+This can causes floating point operation on the cpu to be broken because of some internal state that to be permanent change.
+(Tested with one of ryzen processor, the float operation to be broken unexpected permanent result.
+So other CPUs can be.
+This causes my ryzen to be broken.)

 # Description
 Find some tirivial backdoor on the machine, but, this is NOT better find complex ones such like around memory cache, chained operations, process coherency, op code that handles some jmp,